 - God’s Promise to the Sexes.

-As a result, before our break, we discovered that in His quest for a Family to love, God created Man as a Spirit Being; a Spirit which He then placed in the two houses He called Male and Female.
-As a Spirit, Man could relate to God and, in the physical houses of Male and Female, he could (re)produce the Family that God has always desired.
-We also learned that, because he was created first, the Man was placed in the Position of Head over God’s Creation; with the Woman being created later, to be his Companion and Helper in carrying out the Work of God.
-This arrangement, however, did not mean that the Male was superior to the Female; for, from the beginning of their history together, they were both…
+As a result, we discovered that in His quest for a Family to love, God created Man as a Spirit Being, a Spirit which He then placed in the two houses He called Male and Female.
+As a Spirit, Man could relate to God and in the physical houses of Male and Female, he could (re)produce the Family that God has always desired.
+We also learned that because he was created first, the Man was placed in the Position of Head over God’s Creation, with the Woman being created later to be his Companion and Helper in carrying out the Work of God.
+This arrangement, however, did not mean that the Male was superior to the Female, for from the beginning of their history together, they were both…

 Equal in their standing before God;

 Equal in their call to the work of God; and,

 Something else that we learned was that in his Position as Head, the Man was meant to reflect the Headship of God the Father, while the Woman was intended to be a picture of the nature and work of the Holy Spirit.
 As such, the Man possessed what the late Dr. Myles Munroe referred to as Position Power, while the Woman possessed what he aptly described as Influence Power.
 In the words of Dr. Munroe…

 First, position-power generally comes with a title, such as king, governor, doctor, or pastor.
 Second, position-power is usually executed through commands, whether verbal or written.
 It is the authority that goes with the position, and the commands, that is the nature of the man’s power.